Yabuki, Fukushima: History

 The area of present-day Yabuki was part of ancient Mutsu Province and the area has many burial mounds from the Kofun period.
 The area formed part of the holdings of Shirakawa Domain during the Edo period, and had a number of post stations on the Mito Kaidō and the Ōshū Kaidō.
 After the Meiji Restoration, it was organized as part of Nishishirakawa District in the Nakadōri region of Iwaki Province.

 Yabuki Village was formed on April 1, 1889 with the creation of the modern municipalities system.
 It was elevated to town status on December 1, 1903.
 The Imperial Japanese Army established an airfield in Yabuki in 1928, which became a major pilot training base in 1937.
 It was bombed by American forces in August 1945 during World War II.

 During the 2011 Tohoku earthquake, over 1800 structures were severely damaged or destroyed, corresponding to approximately 30 percent of the town, the largest percentage of any municipality not affected by a tsunami.

 Economy

 The economy of Yabuki is primarily agricultural.

 Education

-Kabuki has four public elementary schools and one public junior high school operated by the town government.
+Yabuki has four public elementary schools and one public junior high school operated by the town government.
 There is one public high school operated by the Fukushima Prefectural Board of Education.